September 2020 NPD: Avengers and Mario lead strong transition into autumn

 Crusader Kings III had a mammoth launch for publisher Paradox Interactive.
 It shows that series has moved out of niche status and into the gaming mainstream.

-“Crusader Kings III was the seventh best-selling game of September,” said Piscatella.
+“Crusader Kings III was the seventh best-selling game of September,” Piscatella said.
 “With just one month of sales, Crusader Kings III ranks as the best-selling release in franchise history.
 The title also experienced the highest launch month dollar sales of any title published by Paradox Interactive.”

 Best-selling games so far in 2020